Ansam-02/Mastering-JavaScript-in-20-Days/day7.md

 # Day 7: JavaScript: Modules, Debugging, Error Handling and More
  Its include `Modules` which allow you to break up your code into separate files.
-This makes it easier to maintain a code-base. and `Debugging`  is the process of finding and fixing errors or bugs in the source code of any software.`Error-handling` mechanism to catch runtime errors using try-catch-finally block,
+This makes it easier to maintain a code-base. and `Debugging`  is the process of finding and fixing errors or bugs in the source code of any software.`Error-handling` mechanism to catch runtime errors using try-catch-finally block.